cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 16 Sep 2019 08:00:00 +0000

-### 159: Live Therapy with Marilyn: "What if I die without having lived a meaningful life?"
+## 159: Live Therapy with Marilyn: "What if I die without having lived a meaningful life?"

 [rss](http://feelinggood.libsyn.com/159-live-therapy-with-marilyn-what-if-i-die-without-having-lived-a-meaningful-life)

-<h3>The Secret of a Meaningful Life</h3> One of my favorite podcasts of all time, and one of the most frequently downloaded, was the [live session with Daisy (podcast #79): “What’s the Secret of a Meaningful Life?”](https://feelinggood.com/2018/03/12/000-live-team-therapy-with-daisy/) You may recall that Daisy and her husband, Zane, were looking forward with dread to the possibility of childlessness, since their efforts at pregnancy had so far failed, and Daisy was asking if she could possibly have a joyful and meaningful life without children.
+### The Secret of a Meaningful Life

+One of my favorite podcasts of all time, and one of the most frequently downloaded, was the [live session with Daisy (podcast #79): “What’s the Secret of a Meaningful Life?”](https://feelinggood.com/2018/03/12/000-live-team-therapy-with-daisy/) You may recall that Daisy and her husband, Zane, were looking forward with dread to the possibility of childlessness, since their efforts at pregnancy had so far failed, and Daisy was asking if she could possibly have a joyful and meaningful life without children.
 In today’s podcast we return to the same type of question from the other end of the spectrum.
 When we age and look back on our lives, and realize that our days are numbered, we may once again, "Have I lived a meaningful life?"
 Do you know how to answer this question?
 What, in your opinion, is the secret of a meaningful life?
 If the answer to this question is important to you, you might enjoy today’s podcast, which features, once again, two beloved friends and colleagues, Dr. Marilyn Coffee and Dr. Matthew May.